What is fear?

 Cognitive behavioural therapy is also often used as an adjunct treatment for phobias, to help a person develop coping strategies.

 Fear is a fundamental part of life.
 It is found in all living things, and protects us from harm.
 In this sense, ironically, it’s not something to be scared of.
-It’s evidence that we can for ourselves and others.
+It’s evidence that we care for ourselves and others.
 It’s the necessary counterpoint to security and contentment.

 But if your fears are overwhelming you, there are numerous strategies that can help you adapt and overcome.
 Speak to one of our anxiety counsellors today to find out more how this could be affecting your life.